cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/tags.md

 `"id"` field will contain the UUID the service assigned to the newly created tag.
 The `"success"` field will have the value `true`.

-Upon failure, a JSON document with `"success"` and `"reason"` fields will the returned.
-The `"success"` field will have the value `false`.
+Upon failure, a JSON document with a `"reason"` field will the returned.
 The `"reason"` field will provide a short, human readable explanation of the failure.

 ### Example